mccoyJosh/ClassInfo/SDEV120/M05/Day1/2_advanced_structuring.md

  like you may do to strands of spaghetti.

- So, we go step by step, recreating the the flowchart, and have it still LOGICALLY perform the algorithm.
+ So, we go step by step, recreating the flowchart, and have it still LOGICALLY perform the algorithm.

  ![Steps 1 through 5](assets/s_02_steps_1_to_5.png)

-So, at this point, we need to do the yes of of B?, and currently, the way they do this is messed up.
+So, at this point, we need to do the yes of
+B?, and currently, the way they do this is messed up.

-It looks likes it wants to loop based off of B, although, if that was the case, it would loop right before B, but it doesn't.
+It looks like it wants to loop based off of B, although, if that was the case, it would loop right before B, but it doesn't.
 It loops around to A.

-Now, trying to resolve this by putting the needed steps inside of B has a small problem!
+Now, trying to resolve this by putting the needed steps inside B has a small problem!

 ![Attempting resolving B](assets/s_03_infinite_step_which_is_no_good.png)